humaniverse/healthindexwales/README.md

 - Healthy lives
 - Healthy places

-This repo is a work in progress (WIP).
+This repo is a work in progress.
 All data and outputs need to be carefully reviewed.

 Data collection is paused until 2025, when the new [StatsWales API](https://digitalanddata.blog.gov.wales/2024/10/02/latest-update-for-statswales-odata-users/) will be in place.